Kivo0/BSCVRoboticsProject/README.md

 ------------------------------------------------------------------------------------------------------

 VI.
 Bugs
 --------

 #### Running the PhantomX pincher arm

-There seems to be no package that was more efficient than the turtlebot_arm package which is supposed to run the robotic arm with the turtlebot2 simultaneusly.
-A modified version of that package was used for the project, which was cloned from the repository https://github.com/NathanCrombez/turtlebot_arm which we were able to run the robotic arm independent of the turtlebot successfully, however, with some warnings on the terminal.
+There seems to be no package that was more efficient than the turtlebot_arm package which is supposed to run the robotic arm and the turtlebot2 together.
+A modified version of that package is used for the project, which was cloned from the repository https://github.com/NathanCrombez/turtlebot_arm we were able to run the robotic arm independent of the turtlebot successfully, however, with some warnings on the terminal.
 Those warnings prevent the turtlebot for further operation like giving it a new goal pose command.
 This was the reason we must kill all operation on the terminal and launch back the _RP_nav_turt2.launch_ before giving the turtlebot its consequent goal pose command as indicated above in the [project execution](https://github.com/Macaulay123/BSCVRoboticsProject#v-project-execution).

 #### Planning of the Turtlebot Trajectory

- with the turtlebot_navigation package it was quite difficult to give certain goal commands to the turtlebot depending on its initial orientation.
+It was quite difficult to give certain goal commands to the turtlebot depending on its initial orientation.
 The turtlebot would take more time to plan its trajectory to a target goal position if its initial orientation were about 180 degrees and so for a more effective planning of the turtlebot trajectory, it was required that we give the turtlebot goal position commands relative to its initial orientation.
-This was the reason we had to split the goal position command in the project scenario from two to four for a faster and more effective execution of the project.
+This was the reason we had to split the goal position command in the project scenario from two to four different positions for a faster and more effective execution of the project.
 This problem is because of the limitation in tuning the parameters of the  _`AMCL`_  package which was really complicated since we had to tune different parameters yet the function of one parameter always seem contradictory to another, making the operation of the robot erratic.

 #### Problem with Obstacle Avoidance

 this also had a lot to do with the parameter settings of the local and global costmap parameters of the _`AMCL`_ package.
 This involve the turtlebot perceiving the table at the position of the robot arm as an obstacle and so finding it difficult to move closer to the table.
 By adjusting the tolerance of the distance between the turtlebot and the obstacle will result in in turtlebot getting too close to the obstacle in other cases and a result colliding with the obstacle while trying to avoid it.
 We were able to resolve this to minimal by allowing the turtlebot reach the position from its side by taking its trajectory off the direction of the table and providing an extension to the turtlebot that makes it able to reach the robot arm at a reasonable distance from the table.